trebisky/fit66/README.md

 I compile and run this on my linux system
 (currently Fedora 38 -- x86_64)

+There are 3 major modes:

+fit -d path -- dump the file for analysis fit -e path -- extract records as plain ascii fit -t path -- trim records from end of file

 ---------------------

 Here is a sort of mini FIT file tutorial.